 A buildup means a lessened high and, in CBD’s case, lessened effects in general.
 It also ends up requiring increasingly higher doses to achieve even a semblance of the desired benefits.

-We want to focus on the effects and frequent use of delta-8, as well as both when and how you might benefit from a tolerance break.
+We want to focus on the effects and frequent use of d8, as well as both when and how you might benefit from a tolerance break.
 Let’s dive into the biggest reasons for when to take a tolerance break from delta-8, how long of a break is needed, how it can be used to be in full control of your smoking habits, and so much more.

 Frequent use of any cannabis product comes with pros and cons – even legal products like the delta-8 we derive from industrial hemp.
 We want to show both the advantages and disadvantages of using delta-8 as part of your habitual routine.

-Ideal for social gatherings and social activities, delta-8 does what many marijuana strains can’t.
-D8 products have a trend of providing a boost in energy levels and mood, with the high being much more energizing and alert.
+• D8 products have a trend of providing a boost in energy levels and mood, with the high being much more energizing and alert.

-The lethargy when coming down from a delta-9 high is palpable, and something most of us cannabis users can probably resonate with.
+• The lethargy when coming down from a delta-9 high is palpable and something most of us cannabis users can probably resonate with.
 Fortunately, delta-8 users report that the end of their high doesn’t often come with an energy-zapping crash.
 The end of the high is much smoother, so you don’t have to plan your day around it.

-No matter how many benefits delta-8 has, it does get outshined by cannabis in just a few areas.
+No matter how many benefits d8 has, it does get outshined by cannabis in just a few areas.
 It always comes down to preference because the cons for some may be the biggest benefit to others.

-How to Successfully Take a Cannabis Tolerance Break
+how to take a tolerance break to delta-8How to Successfully Take a Cannabis Tolerance Break

-You are in Control
+1. Know that You are in Control

 While it may not be a simple walk in the park, you are fully capable of taking this tolerance break – and that’s what you must keep reminding yourself.

-Test Your Willpower
+2. Test Your Willpower

 Look at taking any tolerance break as what it truly is: a test of your willpower.
 Stand strong as you pass through 24 hours, the first week, and even as you go one month without it.
 We’ll talk about how long you should take your T-break a little later on, but you get the idea.

-Make a Strategy
+3. Make a Strategy

 Have a plan of action for how you’re going to take a break, what you’re going to do – and stick with it.
 If you need to, use the buddy system and have someone help you stay on track.